faker-js/faker/CONTRIBUTING.md

 </tr>
 </table>

-> Further JSDoc tags are in use for specific cases.
+> Other JSDoc tags are in use for specific cases.

-- `@internal` - If the method is not intended to be used by the end user, e.g. a helper function
+- `@internal` - If the method is not intended to be used by the end user, e.g. a helper function.
-- `@remarks` - If the method depends on external data not in control of Faker, e.g. a third-party image provider
+- `@remarks` - If the method depends on external data not being controlled by Faker, e.g. a third-party image provider.

 > We use eslint-plugin-jsdoc to test for basic styling and sorting of doc-tags.